 With COVID-19 cases climbing across the United States and other countries, it is certainly clear that fun social distancing ideas are here to stay.
 During the winter season, with less sunlight and the dreary cold, it is even more important than ever to remember to stay connected.

 Summer, with its warmer temperatures, offered more options for socially distant ideas and activities.
 Hunkering down to beat both the pandemic and the winter blues may offer a bit more of a challenge.
 But!
-Nearly nine months into the global pandemic, it’s even more critical than before that we stay connected to each other to stave off loneliness, overwhelm, and depression.
+Nearly nine months into the global pandemic, it’s even more critical than before that we stay connected to stave off loneliness, burnout, and depression.
 Here are ten different ways to help you stay connected during those long winter months!
 Some are virtual social event ideas, while others are fun social distancing ideas for in person alternatives.
 Mix it up, and you’ll have plenty to keep you company over the next few months.

 1. Virtual Trivia Nights